retnuh/haskell-sudoku/README.md

 # haskell-sudoku

-An implementation of a Sudoku solver in Haskell, similar/ported from my [Monadoku](https://github.com/retnuh/monadoku) project.
+An implementation of a Sudoku solver in Haskell, similar/ported from my [Monadoku](https://github.com/retnuh/monadoku) project (which, sadly, fizzled just at the point of using monads to structure things - oh well).

 Mostly as a way of learning me some Haskell.
 It's a non-trivial problem that I'm familiar with so the focus is on getting the feel for the language, toolchain and libraries,